NGaroufi/different_bones_sorting-function/README.md

 db_sorting(bone_1, bone_2, distance)
 ```
 The three inputs the `db_sorting` requires are:
-1. bone: "femur", "tibia", or "humerus" - the two chosen bones are those utilized for the algorithm (e.g. femur and tibia)
+1. bone: "femur", "tibia", or "humerus" - the two chosen bones are those utilized for the algorithm (e.g. femur and tibia).
+The order must be as such: femur-tibia, femur-humerus.
 2. distance: "euclidean", "maximum", "manhattan", "canberra", or "minkowski" (the default p for minkowski is 1.5)

 This will open a window of the working directory, where the user can choose the CSV files containing the measurements.
 The function will then display a message reporting the number of samples from the data file.
 The results of the analysis are saved in .csv files: